dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 * role: "String" (optional)

 TODO: Should we define a set of tokens for some roles and also let this parameter be open ended?

+#### contact_list

+In a contact center scenario, the conversation with this party may be part of a larger effort of contacting a group of parties, individually or perhaps in groups.
+It is sometimes useful to reference the list from which this party was included.
+The contact_list may be used as a label for foreign key reference to the contact list that this party was on.

+*  contact_list "String" (optional)

 ## Dialog Object